irarainey/az-copilot/README.md

 ![List Resource Groups](https://raw.githubusercontent.com/irarainey/az-copilot/main/images/list_resource_groups.png)

 If the Copilot deteremines that more information is required, such as missing parameters, it will prompt you for the additional information.
+At any time you can drop out of the converation by typing `quit` or `q`.

 ![Create Resource Groups](https://raw.githubusercontent.com/irarainey/az-copilot/main/images/create_without_params.png)